jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

    ./concept -p param/tutorial -c "_lin = 'radiation + metric'"

 works just as well.
-You are encouraged to run at least one of the above and check that you obtain the same result as before.
+You should run at least one of the above and check that you obtain the same result as before.

-You are in fact already familiar with the idea of combining species, as ``'matter'`` really means ``'baryon + cold dark matter'``.
+You are in fact already very familiar with the idea of combining species, as ``'matter'`` really means ``'baryon + cold dark matter'``.

 .. tip::